suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

     * Dependency Integrity
     * Unlink

 * Dependency Manifests are also Components.
 All Commands may target Dependency Manifests as well as Components, with one exception: process Dependency.
-Commands defined outside of this draft and {{I-D.ietf-suit-manifest}} MAY have additional restrictions.
+Additional restrictions may be added by future commands.
 * Dependencies are processed in lockstep with the Root Manifest.
 This means that every Dependency's current Command sequence must be executed before a dependent's later Command sequence may be executed.
-For example, every Dependency's Dependency Resolution step MUST be executed before any dependent's Payload fetch step.
+For example, every Dependency's Dependency Resolution step must be executed before any dependent's Payload fetch step.
-* When a Manifest Processor supports multiple independent Components, they MAY have shared Dependencies.
+* When a Manifest Processor supports multiple independent Components, they may have shared Dependencies.
 * When a Manifest Processor supports shared Dependencies, it MUST support reference counting of those Dependencies.
 * When reference counting is used, Components MUST NOT be overwritten.
 The Manifest Uninstall section must be called, then the component MUST be Unlinked.